Better and Fairer Education System (2023)

-Submission to the Review of the loading for students with disability - September 2019
+Review of the loading for students with disability (Sept 2019)

 The Inquiry is taking place in the context of schools experiencing an increasing number of students with disability and other challenging learning needs.
 It is well documented that, with a higher incidence of children with serious medical conditions in the population at large, there is a greater likelihood of these children being in primary classrooms than twenty years ago.